What is a basketball cut?

 For the basic setup: 1 begins near the right slot with possession of the ball; 2 starts on the right side wing; 3 occupies the right side high post elbow area.

 From there, 2 receives the ball from 1 who then cuts to the basket via the back screen set by 3.
+After that, 1 receives the ball again from 2 and scores at the rim by way of a layup.

-The V cut occurs when an offensive player moves from one area of the court to another by way of a path that is similar to the letter V.
+A V cut occurs when an offensive player moves from one area of the court to another by way of a path that is similar to the letter V.

 The diagram below demonstrates a basic V cut that a player can use to get open.